-Right, California, your coldest days are in December!
-Wrong, Massachusetts, your coldest days are in January!
-Welcome to the confusing winter weather of the USA.
+It depends where live!
+California, your coldest days are in December!
+Massachusetts, your coldest days are in January!

-NOAA, the weather people, just reissued their map of when the coldest weather usually hits different parts of the USA.
+See the map below showing when coldest weather usually hits different parts of the USA.
 Notice a pattern?

 It’s confusing but the explanations are actually as simple as snow and water.

 Still cooling in late January.
 Blame the snow!
 Source: Sara2 at Wikipedia

 Some areas in the West—the Rocky Mountains and California’s Sierra Nevada Mountains—cool off slower than the low-lying Western lands.